pinnaculum/gemgemgem/README.md

 *Status: mostly a demonstration browser for now, more work needed.*

 *Gemalaya* doesn't use a tab bar for now, there's just a stack layout with pages in it, you'll see the page index on the top-left corner.
+The browser will automatically generate a certificate, if you want to use an already generated certificate, copy it as *$HOME/.config/gemalaya/client.{crt,key}*.

 Each link in a gemini page is assigned a number.
 To follow a link, just type in the number of the link on the keyboard.
 The link is opened after a certain